dhappy/PotUS/README.md

 # Why to Vote Holcomb in 2020
-What I'd do as P'o't'US.
+What I'd do as P'o't'US or maybe Congressperson.
+The voting system is more in line with things being voted on rather than

 ## Issues